 International students are eligible for merit-based aid for on-campus Master of Public Health, Master of Science, and Doctor of Public Health degree programs.
 We provide resources for international students, which can be found on our Funding for International Students page.

 Internships and Student Employment

 Boston is a hub of public health-related organizations and initiatives, with prominent organizations holding a strong presence within the city.
 Many students engage in internships and employment—either as work-study within the school or with a hospital or other public health-related employer in the city of Boston—as a means of funding their education.
 We provide internal jobs boards, resources, and lists of external employers in the city of Boston on our Student Employment page

 Tuition, Fees, and Financial Aid

-Our Tuition and Fees page breaks down the cost per credit for all academic graduate degrees within SPH as well as the full tuition cost for the MPH program.
+Our Tuition and Fees page breaks down the cost per credit and tuition for all academic graduate degrees within SPH.
 On our Applying for Aid page, students can learn more about the different types of aid available to public health students.
 They can also visit the BU Medical Center Student Financial Services page to find more detailed guidance for submitting financial aid applications.

 Support and Assistance Financing Your Public Health Degree

 At Boston University School of Public Health, we work tirelessly to ensure each student has the resources, support, and ability to finance their public health degree.
 In fact, 93% of incoming students receive financial assistance.
 If you’re interested in learning more, request more information today.